balima78/simK/README.md

 ### Donors

-A data frame with information for a pool of simulated donors can be generated with the function `donors.df()`:
+A data frame with information for a pool of simulated donors can be generated with the function `donors_df()`:

 ```
 library(simK)